sforstephan/ssc24/sensitivity_analysis.md

 ## Data and implementation<a id="cov-implementation"></a>

-The file [data_variance_stability.csv](data_variance_stability.csv) contains the simulation results for the scenarios analyzed, while the Python script for calculating the variation coefficients is located in [variance_stability.py](variance_stability.py).
+The file [data_variance_stability.csv](datasets/data_variance_stability.csv.zip) contains the simulation results for the scenarios analyzed, while the Python script for calculating the variation coefficients is located in [variance_stability.py](analysis_scripts/variance_stability.py).

-The contents of [data_variance_stability.csv](data_variance_stability.csv) are structured as follows: Each row corresponds to a single simulation run, with columns titled "matrix", "coordination", and "repetitions" detailing the simulation runs' parameter configurations.
-A summary of the parameters utilized is available [here](#cov-parameter-table), with a detailed explanation of how these parameters are mapped to the codes in [data_variance_stability.csv](data_variance_stability.csv) provided [here](#cov-mapping).
+The contents of [data_variance_stability.csv](datasets/data_variance_stability.csv.zip) are structured as follows: Each row corresponds to a single simulation run, with columns titled "matrix", "coordination", and "repetitions" detailing the simulation runs' parameter configurations.
+A summary of the parameters utilized is available [here](#cov-parameter-table), with a detailed explanation of how these parameters are mapped to the codes in [data_variance_stability.csv](datasets/data_variance_stability.csv.zip) provided [here](#cov-mapping).
 The columns labeled from 0 to 499 track the performance over time, representing the performance recorded at each timestep during a specific simulation run.

+To perform the analysis, open [variance_stability.py](analysis_scripts/variance_stability.py) and set the parameters `condition1` (filter for interdependence patterns), `condition2` (filter for decision-making modes), and `condition3` (filter for the number of simulation runs you are interested in) and run the script.
+The coding od parameters is explainec [below](#cov-maping).
+The Coefficient of Variation for the selected parameter will be displayed in the terminal window.

 ## Parameter settings<a id="cov-parameters"></a>